GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 Example command for resume is [here](RunnigReverseReplication.md#resuming-jobs).

-In roder to process only the failed shards in the writer job, the run mode should be **resumeFailed** and the runIdentifier should be same as that of the original job.
+In order to process only the failed shards in the writer job, the run mode should be **resumeFailed** and the runIdentifier should be same as that of the original job.

 Example command for the same is [here](RunnigReverseReplication.md#reprocessing-error-shards)

+In order to process only certain failed shards, update the status as REPROCESS in the shard_file_process_progress table for those shards and launch writer job, the run mode should be **reprocess** and the runIdentifier should be same as that of the original job.

+In order to resume processing of only the successful shards in the writer job, the run mode should be **resumeSuccess** and the runIdentifier should be same as that of the original job.

 Note: Additional optional parameters for the reader job are [here](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/main/v2/spanner-change-streams-to-sharded-file-sink/README_Spanner_Change_Streams_to_Sharded_File_Sink.md#optional-parameters).